 Gatlinburg real estate is some of the most expensive in Tennessee, although Gatlinburg house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Gatlinburg isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gatlinburg are a mix of both white- and blue-collar jobs.
-Overall, Gatlinburg is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Gatlinburg who work in sales jobs (19.10%), office and administrative support (11.52%), and management occupations (9.52%).
+Overall, Gatlinburg is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Gatlinburg who work in sales jobs (18.89%), management occupations (12.00%), and office and administrative support (11.17%).

-The percentage of adults in Gatlinburg with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.94% of adults in Gatlinburg have a bachelor's degree or advanced degree.
+The education level of Gatlinburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.00% of adults 25 and older in Gatlinburg have a college degree.

 The most common language spoken in Gatlinburg is English.
 Other important languages spoken here include Russian and Spanish.